Bean Pod Mottle Virus

 Symptoms of BPMV are green to yellow mottling (blotchiness) of younger leaves in the upper canopy.
 In severe cases leaves may show puckering and distortion and plants can be stunted.
 Pods can be misshapen with mottling and reduced in size.
 Infected plants may have green stems after the pods have matured.
 Seed from infected plants may appear smoky in color or have reduced size and quality due to seed coat mottling which will be brown or black depending on hilum color.
 The only way to confirm the presence of BPMV is with serological testing (ELISA).

-Mottling Reduced Size
+Mottling

-mottling image
+Seed mottling

-Seed Mottling
+Seed mottling

 Favorable Environmental Conditions